LogoLogo

 Generic document (no specific validation)

-Note: All enum cases are now in lowercase (e.g., use .rgFront instead of .RG_FRONT)
+Note: All enum cases are in camelCase (e.g., use .rgFront instead of .RG_FRONT)

 Code example: